-And this is the only museum I’ve been to where there’s no replica on any antiquity.
+And this is the only museum I’ve been to where there’s no replica of any antiquity.

-Once you pass the human scanner at the lobby, you’ll be in dilemma on where to start.
+Once you pass the human scanner in the lobby, you’ll be in dilemma on where to start.

 There are solid coffins (sarcophagi) of pharaohs and other royals, too.